 Taking breaks allows other regions of the brain to take the lead, allowing functions of the prefrontal cortex some relief.

-Breaks also encourage better mental and physical health.
+Breaks also encourage better physical and mental wellness.

 2. Declutter